alsugiharto/auto-meetup-rsvp-bot/README.md

 ### What to Do

 The main purpose has been served.
-There are some other minor feature I would like to add:
+There are some other minor features I would like to add:
-- send email or sms for RSVP success
+- send email or SMS for RSVP success
 - add more browsers options to use
 - multiple events options
 - logging on off option